Partners and Sponsors: INHWE Online 2021

 Partner - Working Group on Interprofessional Education and Training

-The Working Group on Interprofessional Education and Training is chaired by Prof. Lesley Diack, Professor of Transdisciplinary and Technology Enhanced Learning at the School of Pharmacy and Life Sciences at Robert Gordon University in Aberdeen (United Kingdom).
+The Working Group on Interprofessional Education and Training seeks to promote best practice, create a community of educators and practitioners, and encourage and support innovation in IPE discuss and disseminate IPE and Training.
 In 2010, the World Health Organisation acknowledged that after almost 50 years of enquiry, that there is sufficient evidence to indicate that effective interprofessional education enables effective collaborative practice.
 The aims of the Working Group on Interprofessional Education and Training is to encourage discussion and research.
 Interprofessional education has been defined by the Centre for the Advancement of Interprofessional Education in the UK as when two or more professions learn with, from and about each other to improve collaborative practice and quality of care (CAIPE 2002).

 For more information please visit: http://inhwe.org/interprofessional-education-and-training